 You might be faced with a feeling of doom and not know where to begin.
 Keep in mind that you don’t have to tackle the whole house at once – you just need to start.
+If it feels too overwhelming, you might want to consider a cleaning service to help you get organised and get your clutter tidied.
 Set aside a few days, or even weeks if that’s what you need, and work through one room at a time.
 It’s better to take your time and be thorough than to speed through each room missing out on things you can sell on or, even worse, mistakenly throwing out that treasured heirloom you never wanted to be parted from!

 The most popular and therefore busiest car boot sales either require queuing up early on the day or pre booking in advance.
 There are car boot sales all over the country, so do your research before deciding where to go – you don’t want to stand around twiddling your thumbs waiting for a buyer to wander by.
 Call and ask about the buyer to seller ratio at your local boot sale, it might be worth travelling a bit to a better boot sale with a higher footfall.

 Label several boxes in which you can store your possessions as you go.
 For example, use a box for clothes, one for ornaments, another for books and so on, so that you can add items as you sort.
 This will save you more time than piling everything in a heap and having to re-sort through it.